asakusuma/eglimmer-docs/README.md

 Standalone glimmer docs.
 This ember app needs to be converted to a glimmer app.
 See the issues page for tasks that need to be done.

 To update the data source, swap out [`main.json`](https://github.com/asakusuma/eglimmer-docs/blob/master/doc-source/main.json).
+Data should come from [`json-typescript-docs`](https://github.com/asakusuma/json-typescript-docs).

 ## Prerequisites